digitallinguistics/dlx2html/README.md

       // Import the scription2html module
       import convert from './scription2html.js'

-      // Get a reference to your Scription text as a String. const scription = document.body.innerText
+      // Get a reference to your scription text as a String. const scription = document.body.innerText

       // Convert the text to HTML.